IntelRealSense/RealSenseID/Readme.md

 Intel RealSense ID is a natural solution simplifying secure entry for everyone, everywhere.
 Supports children to tall adults and designed for Smart Locks, Access Control, PoS, ATMs, and Kiosks.

+Developer kits containing the necessary hardware to use this library are available for purchase at store.intelrealsense.com.
+See information about the Intel RealSense ID technology at https://www.intelrealsense.com/facial-authentication/

-For high-level architecture, see [Intel RealSense ID F450 / F455 Architecture Diagram](#f450-architecure-diagram).
+For high-level architecture, see [Intel RealSense ID F450 / F455 Architecture Diagram](#Intel-RealSense-ID-F450-and-F455-Architecure-Diagram).

 Note: Device = Intel RealSense ID F450 / F455